msteenhagen/mds-article/README.md

 # Usage

-Use the document class `mds-article`, e.g.:
+Use the document class `mds-article`:

 ```latex
 \documentclass{mds-article}